On this page

 IP policies inside super are only available with Indemnity value.

-The maximum claim amount you can receive through an IP policy is 85% of your pre-tax (and pre-disability) salary.
-This includes an amount for super that is paid directly into your super account, with the remainder of your benefit being paid into your bank account.
+The maximum claim amount you can receive through an IP policy is generally 85% of your pre-tax (and pre-disability) salary.
+This usually includes an amount for super paid directly into your super account, with the remainder of your benefit being paid into your bank account.

 Super funds have different terms and conditions for their IP cover depending on their chosen insurer, but usually you can apply for a policy if you are over age 15.
 Cover is generally not available inside super after age 65-70.